valkey-io/valkey-py/docs/redismodules.rst

 RediSearch Commands
 *******************

-These are the commands for interacting with the `RediSearch module <https://redisearch.io>`_.
+These are the commands for interacting with the `RediSearch module <https://valkeyearch.io>`_.
 Below is a brief example, as well as documentation on the commands themselves.
 In the example below, an index named *my_index* is being created.
 When an index name is not specified, an index named *idx* is created.

 **Create a search index, and display its information**

 .. code-block:: python

-    import redis
+    import valkey
-    from redis.commands.search.field import TextField
+    from valkey.commands.search.field import TextField

-    r = redis.Redis()
+    r = valkey.Valkey()
     index_name = "my_index"
     schema = (
         TextField("play", weight=5.0),